kamalsingh01/chirpey/README.md

 - /api/posts/<inr:post_id> - post details are fetched using post_id, patch and delete request is also served
 - /api/posts/list/ - lists all posts on the platform

-- /swagger/ - to check for swagger documented APIs
+- /swagger/ - to check for swagger documented APIs with User Interface
+- /redoc/ - to check for swagger documented APIs with User Interface

 ```
 - `/api/users/login/`, `/api/users/register/` do not require any authentication or authorisation, but